-16.4 Brush tools
+17.4 Brush tools

-Except for the automatic brush tool, the application provides basic tools for manual adjustment of the resulting surgical guide: the "Brush Tools.
-These tools can smooths the surface (i.e. it lowers bulging parts and evens out depressions) (1), add or remove material of the surface (2), locally deform the material of the surface (3) and edit outlines in the model (works only in 2D)(4).
+Except for the automatic brush tool, the application provides basic tools for manually adjusting the resulting surgical guide: "Brush Tools".
+These tools can smooth the surface (i.e. they lower bulging parts and even out depressions), add or remove surface material, locally deform the surface material and edit outlines in the model (only works in 2D).
 The tool is found under "Model master" module, in the "Model Edit" panel.
-For more information about model adjustments see the section 12.
+For more information about model adjustments see section 12.

-16.5 Text tool
+17.5 Text tool